otahsinb/GAZIEECS_Qua_Lecs/README.md

    Öz: This research focuses on complex phenomenon.
 "Using gorunded theory to understand software process improvement: A study of Irish software product companies", Information and Software Technology, 49(6), 654-667.
    Outcomes: Guess, boxes and arrows.

+The paper "Software Process in Practice: A Grounded Theory of the Irish Software Industry" by Coleman and O'Connor, published in 2007, uses the research method of Grounded theory.
+Grounded theory is a research method that aims to develop a theory that is "grounded in" or "emerging from" data collected through observation, interviews, or other methods.
+This method is commonly used in the social sciences and aims to generate a theoretical understanding of a phenomenon through the systematic collection and analysis of data.
+The goal of grounded theory is to develop a theory that is consistent with the data and that can be used to explain the phenomenon under study.

+   The research participants are the software development companies and software managers in the indigenous Irish software product industry.
+The study focused on the approaches used to develop software by companies at various stages of growth in this industry.
+It is not specified the number of companies and managers that were interviewed, but it is stated that the sample size is sufficient to generate rich data and to validate the findings.

+   The key findings of the paper "Software Process in Practice: A Grounded Theory of the Irish Software Industry" by Coleman and O'Connor, published in 2007, are:

+Software process usage is reactive rather than proactive.
+SPI (software process improvement) programmes are implemented reactively.
+Many software managers reject SPI because of the associated implementation and maintenance costs.
+Software managers are reluctant to implement SPI models such as ISO 9000 and CMMI.
+The grounded theory produced by the study is based on two conceptual themes, Process Formation and Process Evolution, and one core theoretical category, Cost of Process.
+The study found that the software process usage in the indigenous Irish software product industry is reactive rather than proactive.
+The research also found that SPI programs are implemented reactively and that many software managers reject SPI due to the associated implementation and maintenance costs, and are reluctant to implement SPI models such as ISO 9000 and CMMI.
+The study also found that the grounded theory produced by the study is based on two conceptual themes, Process Formation and Process Evolution, and one core theoretical category, Cost of Process.

+The paper "Software Process in Practice: A Grounded Theory of the Irish Software Industry" by Coleman and O'Connor, published in 2007, does not explicitly specify the implications of their research.
+However, based on the key findings, we can infer some possible implications:

+1- The reactive rather than proactive approach to software process usage suggests that there is a need for more proactive measures to be taken in order to improve software development processes.

+2- The study's finding that software managers are reluctant to implement SPI models such as ISO 9000 and CMMI highlights the need for a more comprehensive understanding of these models and the benefits they can bring to software development processes.

+3- The cost of process as a core theoretical category in the grounded theory suggests that cost considerations should be taken into account when implementing software process improvement programs.

+4- The study provides an insight into the Irish software industry, it could be useful for software managers and developers in the Irish software industry and researchers who study the software industry.

+5- The study's use of grounded theory methodology provides an interesting perspective on software process and software process improvement, which could be used as a starting point for further research in this field.

+It's worth noting that this study is based on a specific sample of Irish Software Industry, and thus the findings might not generalize to other software industries.

    ```

    Link 3: Customer collaboration (Hoda et al., 2011) (The impact of inadequate customer collabration on self-organizing Agile teams., Information and Software Technology, vol. 53. pp. 521-534)